crowddynamics/crowddynamics/docs/source/sections/overview.rst

    It is suggested that the motion of pedestrians can be described as if they would be subject to *social forces*.
 These *forces* are not directly exerted by the pedestrians’ personal environment, but they are a measure for the internal motivations of the individuals to perform certain actions (movements).
 [2]

+*Subgroup*

+    a sub-set of a group.
+It is defined as a number of people that desire to stay together.
+[3]

 *Egress congestion*

    Jamming that happens when multiple agent try to exit through same bottleneck.